gmlewis/lottie2flare/README.md

-# Convert lottie JSON to Flutter flare JSON
+# Read/Write lottie and Flutter flare files in Go

 This is an experimental library and tool used to convert [lottie-web](https://github.com/airbnb/lottie-web) files